mathesh-me/static-website-hosting-1/README.md

 ### Step 2: Define Your Website Content

-Prepare your static website files (HTML) in your particular directory where terraform configuration files are present and name it as index.html , if you want you can also add error.html file also, or you can also refer my repository for static website HTML file.
+To prepare static website files (HTML), place them in the directory where your Terraform configuration files are located.
+Name the main HTML file "index.html," and optionally, you can also include an "error.html" file.
+If you prefer, you can reference my repository for the static website HTML files.

 ### Step 3: Create a Terraform Configuration File